vicelad/vicelad/README.md

 <br>

-### playwright-tracing
+### Playwright (trace viewer)

 Every click, every request, every pixel - replayed from a trace.

 10 years ago with Selenium I'd have assembled this from scratch.
-Today, Playwright just gives it to me.

-Thanks to Microsoft for paying for my laziness.
+Today, Playwright trace viewer handles root-cause analysis out of the box.

 `Playwright` `UI-Mode` `Trace-Viewer` `Debugging`